 Outsourcing is an IT service arrangement where a company provides services for another company that could also be or usually have been provided in-house.
 Karl Flinders, from Computer Weekly, writes a blog called ‘Inside Outsourcing’ which you might find interesting.
 His blog covers everything outsourcing, including IT services and managed services.

-For companies that are experiencing a budget crunch, outsourcing security can be a good option for you.
-According to a new survey, there are a few specific areas of security that lend themselves to outsourcing IT services.
-Find out how these might benefit your business.
+Outsourcing security can be a good option for companies experiencing a budget crunch.
+According to a new survey, there are a few specific areas of security that lend themselves to outsourcing.
+Continue Reading

-Cloud storage and storage backup offer many cost-saving advantages to SMBs, however they have some drawbacks too.
-So what exactly can you outsource to the cloud right now, to reap the benefits of your IT services?
+SMB storage: Cloud storage and backup offer many cost-saving advantages to SMBs, but drawbacks too, so what exactly can you outsource to the cloud right now?
+Continue Reading

 Managed Service Provider